aloe8475/Nanowire-Networks-Topology/README.md

 created by Zdenka Kuncic in collaboration with Tomonobu Nakayama and Adrian Diaz Alvarez of the MANA institute in Japan.

-The code is split into a number of sections:
+The code is organized as follows:

 **Analysis** - This houses PhD code written by Alon Loeffler.
-The nanowire network model (edamame) used is created by [Ruomin Zhu](https://github.com/rzhu40)  Within this folder, there are a number of analyses that can be conducted:
+The nanowire network model (edamame) used is created by [Ruomin Zhu](https://github.com/rzhu40).
+Within this folder, there are a number of analyses that can be conducted:
   - **LDA Analysis**
   - [PAPER 1 - Topological Properties of Nanowire Networks](https://www.frontiersin.org/articles/10.3389/fnins.2020.00184/full?report=reader)
     - **Graph Theory Analysis**